embeddedkafka/embedded-kafka/README.md

 * Scala 2.11 is supported for all versions
 * Scala 2.12 is supported from `0.11.0`.

-Versions match the version of Kafka they're built against.
+Starting from 1.0.0, versions match the version of Kafka they're built against.

-*If you're using Kafka 1.1.0, please use version `1.1.0-kafka1.1-nosr`*
+*If you're using Kafka 1.1.0, please use version `1.1.0-kafka1.1-nosr` - this version doesn't pull in the Confluent Schema Registry by default*

 ### How to use